dmaccormac/treelaunch/0.8/README.md

 	Parameters	Optional	Additional parameters to pass to command.
 	Icon		Optional	Path to PNG icon file to be used for the item.

+## Icons
+Custom icons can be added to *Group* and *Item* objects in the Tree.
+TreeLaunch comes with four default icons included in the program installation folder:

+	- folder.png
+	- computer.png
+	- tool.png
+	- website.png

+These PNG icons are size 16 x 16.
+You can add your own icons as needed using the *<Icon>* tag and the path to your own custom icons.

 # Notes